Create and Connect a Remote GKE Cluster to Data Lakehouse

 kubectl config set-context --current --namespace=ilum

-Install Ilum using helm charts:
+Install Ilum using Helm charts:

 helm repo add ilum https://charts.ilum.cloud